What You Will Learn?

 - Workplace policies, standards and procedures

 It’s heartening that care occupations are finally being recognised for the far-reaching benefits they provide.
 Asthma is an extremely problematic ailment that isn’t going away any time soon, making first aid precaution and countermeasures extremely useful.
 Health, wellness and care industries are an essential part of modern society, assisting Australians of all ages to remain safe and happy, and when staff are first aid trained to combat asthma and other allergies, help is always on hand.
-For a tailored learning experience, Real First Aid offers Management of Asthma Risks and Emergencies in the Workplace (22282VIC).
+For a tailored learning experience, Real Response offers Management of Asthma Risks and Emergencies in the Workplace (22282VIC).

 Why is the Asthma Course Important?